Positron3D/Positron/Printed Parts & CAD Models/Current Release Printed Parts/README.md

     - Solid top/bottom layers: 5
     - Supports: NONE

-ABS or ASA is the recommended filament for most parts, PLA and PETG can be used for many accent pieces, but please only do so at your own discretion.
+ABS or ASA is the recommended filament for most parts, PLA and PETG can be used for accent pieces, but please only do so at your own discretion.

 # Example Renders
 Below are renders we generated.
 For reference between "Primary" and "Accent" colors;